|

 Text taken from The

 Unofficial Murder, She Wrote Casebook.
+Written by

 © Copyright 1997 by James Robert Parish.